Removing the Dreaded Tapeworm in Dogs

 Some excellent commercial treatments are Droncit, Cestex, and Drontal Plus Allwormer for common types of tapeworms under veterinary guidance.
 Most vets suggest worming with an all-round wormer four times a year to twice a year, depending on the dog’s situation and condition.

-Over the years, we have used Drontal Plus Allwormer or Happy Jack Tapeworm Tablets (under $20):
+Over the years, we have used Drontal Plus Allwormer or Happy Jack Tapeworm Tablets:

-For tapeworm alone we use Happy Jack’s Tapeworm Tablets with 30 tablets for 300 pounds of dogs (one tablet for 10# dog/2.5 tablets for a 25# dog) which is under $20 a bottle at the local feed stores.
+For tapeworm alone we use Happy Jack’s Tapeworm Tablets with 30 tablets for 300 pounds of dogs, one tablet for 10# dog/2.5 tablets for a 25# dog.

 Natural Tapeworm Treatments